CesarLeivas/CesarLeivas/README.md

 </div>

 ---

 ## 🚀 About Me

-☕ Turning coffee into code.
+- ☕ Turning coffee into code.

+- 📚 Constantly improving my skills.

-🎯 Learning something new every day.
+- 🎯 Learning something new every day.

-🌱 Always exploring new tools and frameworks.
+- 🌱 Always exploring new tools and frameworks.

-⚡ Building projects and solving real-world problems.
+- ⚡ Building projects and solving real-world problems.

-💻 Developer passionate about technology and continuous learning.
+- 💻 Developer passionate about technology and continuous learning.

-🌎 Travel enthusiast who enjoys exploring different cultures and perspectives.
+- 🌎 Travel enthusiast who enjoys exploring different cultures and perspectives.

 ---